-I am a 32-year-old writer, tutor, and marketer.
-I consider tutoring to be my career, as I have over 17 years' experience with one-on-one educating.
+I am a 34-year-old anxiety coach, tutor, and digital marketer.
+I consider tutoring to be my career, as I have over 18 years' experience with one-on-one educating.
 I began tutoring my peers in high school, and have since worked with students from 5 to 50 years old in all subjects.
 My favorite subjects are math and Spanish, but I also love to help students with test-taking strategy and overcoming school-related anxiety.

 I studied International Relations at Rollins College, which required that I be well-versed in many subject areas, and I believe in the value of a well-rounded education.
 I love getting to know my tutoring clients and becoming truly invested in their success.

 Undergraduate Degree: Rollins College - Bachelors, International Relations

 Writing, walking outdoors, playing piano, meditating, listening to podcasts

 11th Grade Math